hhgiap241/k8s-demo-app/README.md

 - Node (worker node) is a simple server virtual or physical machine and the basic or smallest unit of kubernetes is a Pod.
 - Pod create this running environment or a layer on top of the container.
 The reason why kubernetes want to abstract away the container runtime or container technologies so that we can replace them if we want to.
 And we only need to focus on working with Kubernetes layer.
-- Usually, 1 application per pod
+- Usually, 1 application per pod.
+We can actually run multiple container inside a pod.
 - Kubernetes support a virtual network which mean each pod has its IP address ***but not the container***
 - Each Pods has its own IP address and its not public.
 New IP address on re-creation.